Bespoke and individual pieces

 David Malone and partner Lucy Bilham established Traditional Joinery in August 2007.
 A graduate of Product Design from High Wycombe College, David spent much of his early teens working alongside carpenters in his father’s business.
 It seemed the natural area to develop his skills and return to after graduating.

 Traditional joinery is a dying craft.
 Machines are ever more advanced but there’s simply no substitute for a hand-tooled individual piece.
-The bespoke nature of David’s work, his understanding of product design and ‘can do’ attitude makes him the perfect joiner to make The Woodee.
+The bespoke nature of David’s work, his understanding of product design and ‘can do’ attitude makes him the perfect joiner to make The Woodee and our fire tool handles.

 Making The Woodee